Tiny’s Sexiest Bikini Pics: 6 Times T.I.’s Longtime Love Dropped Jaws While Flashing Major Skin

 This is definitely not the first time she sent hearts racing by flashing major skin!
 Tiny looked absolutely flawless while posing in a frilled black and white monokini during a previous vacay with TIP.
 With her glowing makeup and chic braids, the reality star was serving up all sorts of swimwear style cues while enjoying the night sky.
 “What a great birthday I had here in St. Lucia at @LaderaResort having a little fun with this beautiful scenery,” she captioned the pics of herself in the spa.
 Tiny also celebrated her birthday on July 14, flaunting insane cleavage and her washboard abs for the special occasion!

 While staying at the lavish resort, Tiny garnered thousands of likes while modeling high-fashion swimsuits.
-She enjoyed the gorgeous weather outside and posed in an icy blue bikini, featuring a polka-dotted design and skirt-style bottoms.
+She enjoyed the gorgeous weather outside and posed in a polka dotted icy blue bikini, featuring skirt-style bottoms and a halter top.
 T.I. was probably loving the views while staying on the Eastern Caribbean island!
 Tiny and her longtime love have been sparking rumors of a reconciliation with their recent outings, months after she filed for divorce in Dec.
 2016.
 Whatever the case is, we’re glad to see her living it up to the max!

 HollywoodLifers, which swimsuit on Tiny is your favorite?
 Tell us!